pnarimani/RTLTMPro/README.md

 ## Usage Description
 ### Farsi
 When checked, English numbers will be converted to Farsi numbers.
 When unchecked, English numbers will be converted to Arabic numbers.

 ### Preserve Numbers
 When checked numbers will not be converted.

-### Preserve Tashkeel
+### Force Fix
-When checked Arabic tashkeel will be shown in final text.
+RTL Text Mesh Pro does not fix texts that start with English characters.
+Checking this checkbox forces RTL TextMeshPro to fix the text even when it starts with English character.
+**Multiline English texts will have problem on components that have `ForceFix` checked.

 ### Fix Tags
 When checked, RTL Text Mesh Pro will try to fix rich text tags.

 # Known Issues
 * InputField (and anything that was designed to work with TextMeshProUGUI script) will not work.